 On 1 January 2008, the waterlily blossomed for the first time in its new home.
 It produced a spectacular flower measuring 30cm in diameter and 12cm in height.
 The largest lily pad was 165cm in diameter.

-In the wild, this unique flower grows in the backwaters of the Amazon.
-Its flowers can grow up to 40cm, and its lily pads up to two metres in diameter.
+The Victoria amazonica’s flowers can grow up to 40cm, and its lily pads up to two metres in diameter.
 Leaf size is influenced by the depth of water as this determines the length of the leaf stalks.

 There were a number of donors who contributed to the project and we thank them for their generous support:

 - Mr Ross Adler and Mrs Fiona Adler